embedded-machine-learning/scripts-and-guides/scripts/hardwaremodules/interfaces/README.md

 - csv file with measurements
 - text file with a database key

-### Latency.csv
+### latency.csv
 The following column headers shall be used for latency exchange:
-- Id: Identifier for the measurement set, e.g. a hash like HJDSJD83.
+- Index: Identifier for the measurement set that consists of the date in seconds + the model name, e.g. 20210610134408_tf2oda_ssdmobilenetv2_300x300_pets.
 The id is used to merge and enhance measurement sets to get everything as a single entry in a database
 - Date: Format yyyy-MM-DD HH:mm:ss e.g. 2021-03-09  23:29:00
 - Model: Long model name as used as file name, e.g. tf2oda_ssdmobilenetv2_320x320_pedestrian
 - Model_Short: For usage in figures, a short version of the model should be used, e.g. ssdmobnet_320x320.
 In case no special short name is supposed to be used, the long name should be used.